TheEvilSkeleton/lutris-wiki-fork/Installing Lutris.md

 ## Fedora (Incomplete Guide)

-To install support for the Vulkan API  (will be functional only if you have a [Vulkan capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility)) and 32-bit games, execute following command:
+To install support for the Vulkan API  (will be functional only if you have a [Vulkan capable GPU](https://en.wikipedia.org/wiki/Vulkan_(API)#Compatibility)) and 32-bit games, execute:

 	sudo dnf install vulkan-loader vulkan-loader.i686